Diversity in deep generative models and generative AI: Abstract

 \section{Abstract}

-The machine learning generative algorithms such as GAN and VAE show impressive results in practice when constructing images similar to those in a training set.
-However, the generation of new images builds mainly on the understanding of the hidden structure of the training database followed by a mere sampling from a multi-dimensional normal variable.
-In particular each sample is independent from the other ones and can repeatedly propose same type of images.
-To cure this drawback we propose a kernel-based measure representation method that can produce new objects from a given target measure by approximating the measure as a whole and even staying away from objects already drawn from that distribution.
-This ensures a better variety of the produced images.
-The method is tested on some classic machine learning benchmarks.
+The decoder-based machine learning generative algorithms such as Generative Adversarial Networks (GAN), Variational Auto-Encoders (VAE), Transformers show impressive results when constructing objects similar to those in a training ensemble.
+However, the generation of new objects builds mainly on the understanding of the hidden structure of the training dataset followed by a sampling from a multi-dimensional normal variable.
+In particular each sample is independent from the others and can repeatedly propose same type of objects.
+To cure this drawback we introduce a kernel-based measure quantization method that can produce new objects from a given target measure by approximating it as a whole and even staying away from elements already drawn from that distribution.
+This ensures a better diversity of the produced objects.
+The method is tested on classic machine learning benchmarks.